csenguptaacn/demos.lout/README.md

 			function () {
           // Callback once framework and app loaded
 			$Lightning.createComponent(
-            'c:cs_MessagingSessionUtility', // top-level component of your app {
+            'c:csMessagingSessionUtility', // top-level component of your app {
-               'clientsessionid' : 'C26478',
+               'clientsessionid' : 'c67890',
                'afeelaid' : 'af1115678',
             }, // attributes to set on the component when created 'lightningout', // the DOM location to insert the component